 The three parts of the project are being designed to open up public education about the future of food production and cause more reflective discourses about the ethical side of the relationship between technology and agriculture.

-The work consists of three parts: the main artwork – installation titled Aftertaste; the public event – Quantifying Chicory and the documentary – Chicory Unpacked.
+The work consists of 2 parts: the main artwork – a multimedia interactive installation titled Aftertaste: Molecular Orchestra; and the film essay in 3 chapters– Chicory Unpacked.

 ABOUT THE ARTISTS

 Dr. Jill Scott is Professor for Art and Science Research at the Institute of Cultural Studies in the Arts, Zürich University of the Arts.
 She is also founder of the Artists-in-Labs Program, and Vice Director of the Z-Node PhD program on art and science at the University of Plymouth, UK.
 Her artwork spans 38 years of media art production about the human body, behavior, and body politics, and recently on neuroscience, ecology, and sensory perception.
 Her most recent artwork involves the construction of interactive media and electronic sculptures.

 Prof. Marille Hahne is Professor in Filmmaking at the University of the Arts (ZHDK) in Zürich, Switzerland and Documentary Filmmaker.
 She is the ZHdK director of the Master’s education program.
 She also lectured at the HFF, Munich and at the Goethe Institute, India.
 Since 1983, she has directed documentaries in Germany, the US and Australia.
 Hahne now specializes in films about Art and Science Collaborations (Artists–In-Labs Productions and Neuromedia).